Seirdy/seirdy.one/content/posts/cli-best-practices.md

 2. Try adding shell completions for your program, so users can tab-complete options.
 This is particularly helpful in shells like Zsh that support help-text in tab completions, especially when combined with plugins like [fzf-tab](https://github.com/Aloxaf/fzf-tab) that enable fuzzy-searching help-text (see [code snippet 2](#code-2)).

-3. Related to no. 5: use a well-understood format for `-h` and `--help` output.
+3. Related to no. 2: use a well-understood format for `-h` and `--help` output.
 This makes auto-generating shell completions much easier.
 Alternatively, delegate the generation of both to a library that follows this advice.

+4. Ensure that the `whatis` and `apropos` commands work as intended after installing your man pages.
+These commands parse the beginnings of man pages to give one-line summaries of programs, and often power advanced tab-completion setups.

 {{<codefigure samp="true">}} {{< codecaption lang="console" >}} This is what tab-completion for [MOAC](https://sr.ht/~seirdy/moac) looks like with fzf-tab. {{< /codecaption >}}